jlbradley1844/jlbradley1844.github.io/_drafts/replacement-theory.md

 mouth shut and go about trying to otherwise be a good person.
 It is yet another thing to attempt to endlessly intellectualize and justify one's own prejudices.
-It isn't simply prejudice that animates racist behavior; you need to also believe your inclinations are sufficient justified to elevate yourself and your kind above others.
+It isn't simply prejudice that animates racist behavior; you need to also believe your inclinations are sufficiently justified to elevate yourself and your kind above others.
 And if you are personally unprejudiced, but you're the kind of person who seeks to elevate themselves above others by any means necessary, you